babeshkin.

 Smart Hedge

-Activates protective positions when the proprietary Risk Meter signals elevated danger.
-Stays in cash during calm periods.
-Negative correlation to equities means it gains when markets fall — exactly when you need it most.
+Goes into protective positions when the Risk Meter signals danger.
+Sits in cash when things are calm.
+Negative correlation to equities — it makes money when markets fall.

 7.9%